MiirHo3eIN/nao_robots_sdk/README.md

 3. Check the ``` add to my path ``` box in the installation instruction.

-### Step 02: Add for python 2.7 to your variable environment.
+### Step 02: Add python 2.7 to your variable environment.

 * For Windows: